Vande Mataram: Translation into other languages

-Vande Mataram has inspired many Indian poets and has been translated into numerous Indian languages, such as Tamil, Telugu, Kannada, Odia, Malayalam, Assamese, Hindi, Marathi, Gujarati, Punjabi Urdu and others.
+Vande Mataram has inspired many Indian poets and has been translated into numerous Indian languages, such as Tamil, Telugu, Kannada, Odia, Malayalam, Assamese, Hindi, Marathi, Gujarati, Punjabi, Urdu and others.

-Arif Mohammad Khan translated Vande Mataram in Urdu.
+Arif Mohammad Khan translated Vande Mataram into Urdu.
 It can be read in Urdu (Devanagari script) as:

 History and significance

 Composition

-Bankim Chandra Chatterjee was one of the earliest graduates of the newly established Calcutta University.
-After his BA, he joined the colonial government as a civil servant, becoming a Deputy Collector and later a Deputy Magistrate.
-Chattopadhyay was very intereste in recent events in Indian and Bengali history, particularly the Revolt of 1857 and the previous century's Sanyasi Rebellion.
-Around the same time, the administration was trying to promote "God Save the Queen" as the anthem for Indian subjects, which Indian nationalists disliked.
-It is generally believed that the concept of Vande Mataram came to Bankim Chandra Chattopadhyay when he was still a government official, around 1876.
-He wrote Vande Mataram at Chinsura (Chuchura), there is a white colour house of Adhya Family near river Hooghly (near Mallik Ghat).
+Bankim Chandra Chatterjee was one of the earliest graduates of the newly established of Kolkata Calcutta University.
+After completing his Bachelor of Arts, he joined the colonial government as a civil servant, becoming a Deputy Collector and later a Deputy Magistrate.
+Chattopadhyay was very interested in recent events in Indian and Bengali history, particularly the Revolt of 1857 and the previous century's Sanyasi Rebellion.
+Around the same time, the administration was trying to promote "God Save the King" as the anthem for Indian subjects, which Indian nationalists disliked.
+It is generally believed that the concept of Vande Mataram came to Chatterjee when he was still a government official, around 1876.
+He wrote Vande Mataram at Chinsura (Chuchura), in a white colour house of Adhya Family near Hooghly river (near Jora Ghat) in West Bengal.

 Chattopadhyay wrote the poem in a spontaneous session using words from Sanskrit and Bengali.
 The poem was published in Chattopadhyay's book Anandamath (pronounced Anondomôţh in Bengali) in 1882, which is set in the events of the Sannyasi Rebellion.
 Jadunath Bhattacharya was asked to set a tune for this poem just after it was written.